 Please let us know if your download speed does not reflect the tier of service to which you subscribed.

 What could adversely affect my test results?

-- What is the age of your computer?
+What is the age of your device?
 Just like all technology, computers and equipment advance at a rapid pace.
-It is possible that if you use an older computer, it will be unable to fully utilize the speeds delivered over your internet connection.
+It is possible that if you use an older device, it will be unable to fully utilize the speeds delivered over your internet connection.

 FTC provisions our modems and engineers our network to provide our customers the speed to which they subscribe.
 However, we cannot guarantee that you will achieve those speeds at all times, which is why the service is advertised as “up to” a specific level.

 No, our broadband service includes a Wi-Fi enabled router.
 You may need to add additional Wi-Fi access points to extend your coverage for an additional monthly fee.

 You can also use your own router if that is what you prefer.
 If you choose to use your own router, please know that FTC technicians will have limited ability to help you remotely troubleshoot any Wi-Fi issues, and it could result in service fee charges for an onsite technician.

 WPS stands for Wi-Fi Protected Set-up and is a security standard that makes it easier and faster to connect your GigaSpire to other wireless devices.
 Instructions below show you to use the WPS button for pairing.